ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 ##### Timeline of Discovery

 ![Disovery Timeline](02-Timeline-Discovery.png)
+*Figure 2: The Timeline of the First Part*

 1. Core Bluetooth asks the Peripheral to discover its services.
 2. The Peripheral responds with the discovered Services.